cassiel/arduino-node.js/README.md

 For initial testing, follow the Python route and get `serial-poke.py` working.

+### Python

-On OS X, the serial package for Python 2.x isn't installed by default, so:
+- On OS X, the serial package for Python 2.x isn't installed by default, so:

         sudo pip install pyserial

-### Python
+  Or you can do what all the cool kids do, and run Python inside a [virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/), so that packages can be installed without `sudo` (and so that any configuration mistakes can be discarded).

 - There's a simple test script in `python/serial-poke.py`.
 This script doesn't parse our serial protocol, but does blindly transmit valid messages which the Arduino will respond to, and has a generic printing routine with a timeout for debugging.
 After a few exchanges, it should hex-print complete responses, each of which starts with a high-bit-set byte and ends with `0x80`.